cryptocoinexplorer/Open-Source-CCE-4.0/dbload.rst

 * stats.py
-    Records statistics in the database that are stored every time the dbloader is run rather then every block.
+    Records statistics in the database that are stored every time the database loader is run rather then every block.
 These types of statistics are not tied to a block and generally cannot be retrieved from the coin daemon relative to the time they were queried from the daemon.
     For example: network hash rate.
 This module can be run independently.